cea-hpc/modules/doc/source/modulefile.rst

  On ``try-load`` sub-command, if specified *modulefile* is not found thus loaded, no implicit prereq requirement is defined over this module.

+ The ``load-any`` sub-command loads one *modulefile* from the specified list.
+ An error is obtained if no *modulefile* from the list can be loaded.
+No operation is performed if a *modulefile* from the list is found already loaded.

  The ``unuse`` sub-command accepts the ``--remove-on-unload``, ``--noop-on-unload``, ``--append-on-unload`` and ``--prepend-on-unload`` options to control the behavior to apply when *modulefile* is unloaded.
 See